IFoADataScienceResearch/IFoADataScienceResearch.github.io/_posts/2022-03-26 How Shapley values make opaque models more transparent.md

 <img src="/assets/images_for_posts/All clear: Shapley values/02.png" style="width: auto; height: auto;max-width: 750px;max-height: 750px">

 We then consider what each variable has added, on average, to the prediction across all possible scenarios.
-As Figure 1 shows, the contribution of x1 is
+As Figure 1 shows, the contribution of x1 is<br>
 <img src="/assets/images_for_posts/All clear: Shapley values/07.png" style="width: auto; height: auto;max-width: 750px;max-height: 750px">

 while the contributions of x2 and x3 are £4.25 and -£1.50 respectively.